 Contact us at 386-329-3811 to speak with one of our Child Find Specialists or click here to email FDLRS Child Find (Please include contact information in your email.) or you may complete and fax a referral form to 386-329-3835.

-- Joanne Gore (Serving Bradford, Flagler, Union Counties)
+- Joanne Gore (Serving Flagler and Union Counties)

 - Vivian Wilson (Serving St. Johns County)